MADIP - FAQs

 No. My Health Record is a separate project undertaken by the Australian Digital Health Agency.
 Data from My Health Record is not linked with MADIP data.

-Access to MADIP data is only provided to authorised users for approved policy analysis, research, and statistical purposes.
-Government officers and non-government researchers authorised by the ABS and relevant data custodians have access to data for approved projects.
-All users are legally obliged to use data responsibly for approved purposes, comply with the conditions of access, and maintain the confidentiality of data.
+Access to MADIP detailed microdata is provided to approved users through the ABS DataLab.
+Users are legally obliged to use data responsibly for approved purposes, comply with the conditions of access, and maintain the confidentiality of data.
+All users and projects must be approved for access under the Five Safes Framework.

 Under the Privacy Act 1988 agencies that collect your personal information may permit you to access or correct it, where it is reasonable and practicable for them to do so.
 However, data collected under the Census and Statistics Act 1905 is subject to legal exemptions.
 It is also important to note that personal information, such as name and address, is removed when combined with other datasets as part of the data integration process in line with the Separation Principle.
 This makes it unlikely that the ABS would be able to locate your information in MADIP to update or correct it.